AstrobioMike/AstrobioMike.github.io/unix/six-glorious-commands.md

 head -n 1 gene_annotations.tsv
 ```

-For the moment, let's pretend we're interested in genes predicted to encode for the enzyme epoxyqueuosine reductase.
+For the moment, let's pretend we're interested in genes predicted to encode for the enzyme epoxyqueuosine reductase for some reason.
 If we search at the [KO website](https://www.genome.jp/kegg/ko.html) for this, it tells us that there are [2 KO_IDs](https://www.genome.jp/dbget-bin/www_bfind_sub?mode=bfind&max_hit=1000&dbkey=orthology&keywords=epoxyqueuosine+reductase) associated with it: K09765 and K18979. **`grep`** is a super-quick way to see if they are in our annotations file:

 ```bash
 grep K09765 gene_annotations.tsv